-When creating an assessment, you can create an Essay question in New Quizzes.
+When creating a quiz, you can create an Essay question in New Quizzes.
 In an Essay question, students are required to enter a text response.
 You can also add word count, word limit, spell-check, and Rich Content Editor options for students’ essay responses.

 You can also add grading notes to an Essay question.
 Grading notes will display next to the question as a reference to help you grade student responses.

-To create a question, click the Add button anywhere in the assessment.
+To create a question, click the Add button anywhere in the quiz.

 Add Essay Question

 In the Question Title field , add a question title.
 Question titles are optional and are not visible to students.